 Pacific University had offered women the opportunity to participate in athletics since the 1890s.
 In the early days, their options were limited compared to what was available to men.
-Early women's basketball games at Pacific, for example, were not allowed to admit men (see more on the history of women's sports at Pacific).
+Early women's basketball games at Pacific, for example, were not allowed to admit men as spectators (see more on the history of women's sports at Pacific).

 By the time Edith Hansen McGill enrolled at Pacific however, a wider variety of sports were available to women.
-Edith emphatically took advantage of these opportunities.
+Edith took advantage of these opportunities.
 She was one of only three women in her class to earn a "two-stripe" letterman jacket for extensive involvement in sports.
 She played on the women's volleyball, basketball, baseball, soccer and swim teams.
 In her photograph album she documents the variety of athletics enjoyed by the women at Pacific University in the late 1920s.

 Continue on to the next section on Camping.